github/docs/content/search-github/github-code-search/using-github-code-search.md

 {% endnote %}

-## About using GitHub Code Search (beta)
+## About using the new code search (beta)

-Upon getting access to the GitHub Code Search beta, GitHub will index any repositories you own and any repositories in organizations you are a member of, whether public, private, or internal.
+Upon getting access to the new code search beta, GitHub will index any repositories you own and any repositories in organizations you are a member of, whether public, private, or internal.
 This means that you can search across all of your repositories, in addition to the public repositories on {% data variables.product.prodname_dotcom_the_website %} that have already been indexed.
 Only users with permission to view your code on {% data variables.product.prodname_dotcom_the_website %} will be able to see your code in search results.

 Not all code is indexed, and you can currently only search the default branches of repositories.
 For more information on known limitations, see "[About GitHub Code Search (beta)](/search-github/github-code-search/about-github-code-search#limitations)."

-The GitHub Code Search beta is integrated within the new code view beta. {% data reusables.search.code-view-link %}
+The new code search beta is integrated within the new code view beta. {% data reusables.search.code-view-link %}

 ## Using the search bar

-On top of the new code search engine, the GitHub Code Search (beta) includes an upgraded search interface on {% data variables.product.prodname_dotcom_the_website %}.
+On top of the new code search engine, the beta includes an upgraded search interface on {% data variables.product.prodname_dotcom_the_website %}.
 Using suggestions, completions, and saved searches, you can quickly find what you are looking for, often without having to fully type a query or view the search results page.

-For more information about the search syntax of GitHub Code Search (beta), see "[Understanding GitHub Code Search (beta) syntax](/search-github/github-code-search/understanding-github-code-search-syntax)."
+For more information about the search syntax of the new code search (beta), see "[Understanding GitHub Code Search (beta) syntax](/search-github/github-code-search/understanding-github-code-search-syntax)."

 {% data reusables.search.non-code-search-explanation %}